 If you can reduce by 10% the number of unforced errors, it may be enough to convert a detractor into a loyal consumer.

 When conducting an ABC analysis, you may be shocked to learn that the most in-demand and high-value products are far from your processing area.

 How much time might you save if you changed how your warehouse is organized so that your top sellers may be close to where the product is handled and sent?

 Keep in mind that price elasticity is influenced by the size of your bundle, as well as the number of options included.
 If you see particular SKUs bundled as add-ons (e.g., DSLR cameras and SD cards), consider organizing your warehouse to keep those items close together.

 The idea is that you’ll keep more items on hand in case additional stock is needed.
 It’s always tricky to predict what product demand will be, and having safety stock protects you from running out of your top sellers.
 However, you don’t want to overstock yourself since it will increase the cost of keeping your goods.

 What is the purpose of safety stock inventory?

 The best-laid schemes of mice and men frequently go astray.
 Even if you’re using other methods to maintain your inventory under control, having a safety stock ensures that you’re covered in case of an unexpected twist of fate.
-When determining the optimum time to reorder, it’s also a crucial indicator.
+Determining the optimum time to reorder is also a crucial indicator.